 “Residential market in Spain”

-The fourth edition of the report on the “Residential market in Spain” offers a detailed overview of the real estate market at the start of 2017 as well as a forecast of how the key indicators will evolve throughout the year.Read more
+The fifth edition of the report on the “Residential market in Spain” offers an industry analysis at the close of 2017 as well as a forecast of how the key indicators will evolve next year.Read more

 Servihabitat provides the latest news on the evolution of the Spanish real estate market thanks to the contributions of our Network of partner agents (APIs) and the support of the Institute of Business Practice (IPE) and its Real Estate Chair.